mantas6/survival-clicker2/src/classes/game/base/modifiers/README.md

 ## Introduction

-Modifier (MD) defines a base or final value for any stat in the game
+Modifier (MD) defines a base or final value for any stat in the game.
+Can be increased or decreased temporarily by effects.

 ## Usage